Salesforce SPF & DKIM Authentication

 SPF records allow receiving servers to check whether an email with the specified source domain was actually sent from a server authorized by the owner of this domain.

-DKIM adds a digital signature to each message.
+DKIM adds a digital record to each message.
 This allows the receiving server to check if the message has been sent from an authorized sender, faked, or changed upon delivery.

 Salesforce, by default, uses their own domain as the Return-Path domain.
 This means DMARC will fail with respect to SPF.